Q: I am nervous about my grade in a course. What should I do?

 However, if you are considering taking summer courses at another institution, please consult with your Academic Advisor to determine if this is needed and/or will be accepted for your degree requirements.
 Once this is determined with your Academic Advisor, we advise enrolling in summer courses at four-year institutions of equal rigor to Northeastern.

 Q: Can I take my prerequisite courses abroad?

 A: Please review our Global Experience page to learn about taking coursework abroad.

 Q: Would a school I want to apply to accept a different prerequisite than what is listed on their website?

 A: If you are unsure if a course you took will satisfy the prerequisite requirement at a program that you are interested in, you should email the admissions office of the program you are interested in to clarify.
 You can include the name and course description of the class in question.

 Q: Do I need to take two English courses to fulfill the Writing Requirement for my health professional program?

-A: Students should check the prerequisite requirements for the individual schools they are interested to determine the courses they will need to take before applying.
-That said, often, any humanities or social science courses involving substantial expository writing will satisfy the writing requirement for health professional schools, even if the course is not with the English Department.
+A: Students should check the prerequisite requirements for the individual schools they are interested in to determine the courses they will need to take before applying.
+That said, often, most humanities or social science courses involving substantial expository writing will satisfy the writing requirement for health professional schools, even if the course is not with the English Department.

 Q: What is my BCMP GPA and how can I calculate it?